 If needed, teachers will be able to remove their masks when providing direct instruction while maintaining a distance from students, but they must have their face shields on during this time.

 Children are not required to wear face coverings, but it is highly recommended.

-There will be a six-feet distance between each child's table in the classroom.
+There will be a three to six-feet distance between each child's table in the classroom.